mocyber/cyber_reference_wiki/README.md

 ## How To Contribute

 ### 1.)
 Pull Requests
-Fork this repo, edit the markdown for page of your choosing, and send us a pull request.
+Fork this repo, edit the markdown for the page(s) of your choosing, and send us a pull request.

 ### 2.)
 Issues
 File an issue with your change or addition and someone will get it added.